Upstreaming refers to opening a PR with the Ansible core product.

 You can get the modules before that point in time, but you must do so manually.
 The link to the stable modules is here.

 Ansible provides an Issue template that you receive when you create a new PR in GitHub.
-You should fill out the various fields, making sure to include the following information in one of the “Summary”, “Description”, or related fields.
+You should fill out the various fields, making sure to include the following information in the “Summary”, “Description”, or related fields.

 Here is an example: